Last week, we took a look at starting your own company in Poland. This week we will look at how to expand your company across the borders in the EU.

 Expanding to other countries isn’t always that easy.
 There are often quite a lot of problems you need to face, such as specific country taxes and EU VAT rules.
 Another major issue is the logistic problems.
 Do you ship all products directly from the factory or do you use local warehouses.
 The first would for many seems like the cheapest option, but you are also loosing out on potential customers, due to shipping delays.
 In this case since every bouldervæg or klatrevæg was unique and custom build, having a foreign wareshouse, wouldn’t make much sense.
 The various EU rules, was something quite different and did require some additional external help, in order to get all the paperworks in order, and begin selling their products across all of Europe.
+Like we saw with the company who produced bæreseler and strækvikler.
 To make it a little easier they started out by establising themselves in the nabour countries like Sweden and Norway with local domains such as abekatten.se and abekatten.no

 Getting accepted in the EU